adam-patrick/zelda-like/README.md

 # Zelda-Like Engine

-A small 2D adventure engine built in C++17 with SDL2.
-The long-term goal is a classic top-down Zelda-style game, all written by hand (no Unity/Godot).
-This README describes the current working state at the end of Milestone 6.
+A custom 2D adventure engine built in C++17 with SDL2.
+The goal: a hand-coded top-down Zelda-style game, developed milestone by milestone.

 ================================
-Milestone 6 Status (Current Build)
+Milestone 7 Status (Current Build)
 ================================

-Milestone 6 is our first stable playable slice.
+Milestone 7 introduces a full 2×2 dungeon grid and movement between rooms in all four directions.

 The engine now:
-- Opens an SDL2 window and runs a main loop
+- Opens an SDL2 window and runs a fixed 60 FPS loop
-- Uses a fixed timestep update (60 FPS target)
-- Reads keyboard input
+- Handles keyboard input:
   - Move: W / A / S / D or Arrow Keys
   - Attack: Space or J
   - Quit: Esc
-- Moves a player character and blocks movement against solid tiles
+- Moves a player and checks collision against walls
-- Spawns and updates a short-lived attack hitbox for basic melee
+- Spawns attack hitboxes for melee swings
-- Has a test enemy you can hit and "kill"
+- Has a test enemy that can be hit and removed
-- Supports transitioning between two rooms (north/south door gaps)
+- Supports transitions north/south/east/west between rooms
+- Has a 2×2 dungeon grid (4 total rooms)
+- Applies a unique color tint per room
-- Has a camera that follows the player and clamps to the room bounds
+- Keeps the camera centered on the player and clamped to room bounds
-- Renders using solid-colored rectangles (no textures yet)
+- Renders everything with solid-color rectangles (no textures yet)

-This is our engine baseline going forward.
+This is our stable “multi-room navigation” baseline.

 -------------
 Project Layout
 -------------

-All gameplay/engine code currently lives under src/engine/.

 src/
   main.cpp